Installing and configuring the connector using SQL commands¶

 integration_name

 Specifies the name of the external access integration.
 The name must be a valid object identifier.
-The name must be unique among API integrations in your account.
+The name must be unique among integrations in your account.

 ALLOWED_NETWORK_RULES = (network_rule_name)